demigecko/CarND-Traffic-Sign-Classifier-Project/README.md

 | 3%              | Speed Limit (50km/h)                             |
 | 2%              | Speed Limit (30km/h)                             |

-For third second image:  General Caution
+For third second image, the model is 100% sure that this is a General Caution (probability of 1.0)

 | Probability             |     Prediction                                |
 |:---------------------:|:---------------------------------------------:|
 | 1.0                     | General Caution                                                |

-For fourth second image: Right-of-way at the next intersetion
+For fourth second image, the model is 100% sure that this is a Right-of-way at the next intersetion (probability of 1.0)

 | Probability             |     Prediction                                |
 |:---------------------:|:---------------------------------------------:|
 | 1.0                     | Right-of-way at the next intersetion                       |

-For fifth second image: Speed Limit (60km/h)
+For fifth second image: the model can only predict the Speed Limit (60km/h) with 0.7 Probability and the other 0.3 is Speed Limit (80km/h)

 | Probability             |     Prediction                                |
 |:---------------------:|:---------------------------------------------:|
 | 0.7                     | Speed Limit (60km/h)                        |
 | 0.3                    | Speed Limit (80km/h)                      |

+One thing to imporve this model is to have more data on those signs of Speed Limits.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?